Singletrack Sidewalks (STS)

 We live in the Village at Mountain Ridge, and will be happy to see the Heritage neighborhoods get trails, but we want singletrack sidewalks in our neighborhood, too.

-Jerry Harcek over 5 years ago
+Jerry Harcek about 6 years ago

 @Teev,